daytonaio/content/definitions/20240819_definition_vendor agnostic.md

 ---
-title: 'Vendor agnostic'
+title: "Vendor agnostic"
 description:
-  'Vendor agnostic, also known as vendor neutral, refers to the approach of selecting or designing a product, service, or solution that is independent and impartial towards any specific vendor or supplier.
-In a vendor-agnostic environment, the product, service, or solution is designed to work seamlessly and effectively with multiple vendors or suppliers, without being bound to any particular brand or proprietary technology.'
+  "Vendor agnostic, also known as vendor neutral, refers to the approach of selecting or designing a product, service, or solution that is independent and impartial towards any specific vendor or supplier.
+In a vendor-agnostic environment, the product, service, or solution is designed to work seamlessly and effectively with multiple vendors or suppliers, without being bound to any particular brand or proprietary technology."
 ---

 # Vendor agnostic